Meat dress of Lady Gaga: Legacy

 Although it was Gaga's third costume change at the 2010 MTV Video Music Awards, the meat dress was immediately described as the "most outrageous fashion moment" of the evening.
 A poll by website MyCelebrityFashion.co.uk placed the dress as the most iconic outfit of 2010, beating Catherine Middleton's engagement dress into second place.
 In summing up 2010 through a series of lists, Time voted the meat dress as its top fashion statement of 2010.

 Fernandez credits the dress with an upturn in his career, saying, "I feel like I have a voice now as an artist and as a designer".
 He had previously created items for Gaga, including a costume for her music video for "Bad Romance".
 He went on to create a hat that Gaga wore to the 53rd Grammy Awards in February 2011.

 The dress went on display at the Rock and Roll Hall of Fame and Museum in 2011 as part of an exhibition entitled "Women Who Rock: Vision, Passion, Power".
 Starting from 2019, the dress is presented to the public in Las Vegas at the Haus of Gaga museum inside the Park MGM casino, coinciding with Gaga's residency in the building.

 When "Weird Al" Yankovic did a parody of Gaga's "Born This Way", titled "Perform This Way", he included a lyrical reference to the meat dress ("I strap prime rib to my feet / Cover myself with raw meat / I'll bet you've never seen a skirt steak worn this way") and had a dancer dressed in a similar outfit in the music video.
+Die Antwoord's 2012 music video for "Fatty Boom Boom" also parodied her dress.
+In the video, a Gaga look-alike in a meat dress is eaten by a lion on the street of Johannesburg.